 I, too, have made mistakes.
 We all have.
 But only the wise are willing to admit and learn from them.
 If you’re a proper journalist, you’re bound to upset people.
 You’ll almost certainly make enemies and you may lose a few friends.
 But, on balance, isn’t that a small price to pay for retaining your personal and professional integrity and for doing what is still, for me, the best job in the world?

 Robin Powell is an award-winning journalist.
 He’s a campaigner for positive change in global investing, advocating better investor education and greater transparency.
 Robin is the editor of The Evidence-Based Investor, which is where a version of this article first appeared.
-His previous articles for HumbleDollar were Private Matters and Where’s the Value?
+His previous articles were Private Matters and Where’s the Value?
 Follow Robin on Twitter @RobinJPowell.